← All AI Agents & Tool Use modules

 This activity needs JavaScript.

-Why this matters next Every plan step above was a tool call — but how does the agent pick which tool fits each subtask?
-Module 6 builds the router: the decision that sends each request to the calculator, the lookup, the calendar, or search.
+Why this matters next Each subtask in the plan corresponded to a tool invocation — but how does the agent determine which tool is appropriate for each subtask?
+Module 6 introduces the routing mechanism: the decision that directs each request to the appropriate tool — calculator, data lookup, calendar, or search.

-One-sentence summary: for a multi-part goal, a reliable agent plans first — it decomposes the goal into a numbered list of single-tool subtasks, then executes them in order, checking each off — so it stays coherent, covers the whole request, and can recover when a step fails.
+Summary: for a multi-component goal, a reliable agent first generates an explicit plan — decomposing the goal into a numbered sequence of single-tool subtasks — and then executes the plan in order, marking each subtask complete.
+This ensures coherence across the task, complete coverage of the original request, and recoverability when an individual step fails.

 Next: Routing to the Right Tool →